Best Business Bank Accounts for LLC: April 2026

 Why we like Wells Fargo:

 The Initiate Business Checking Account is a good starter account when you're new and don't have a ton of activity yet.
-It has a very low minimum to waive the monthly fee.
+It offers a manageable minimum balance requirement to waive the monthly fee.

 If you start to outgrow it, you can upgrade to one of the two higher-tier business checking accounts.
 They come with higher monthly limits, plus premium benefits like banking fee waivers.